kurtosis-tech/kardinal/README.md

 # Kardinal

-## Disclaimer: This project is no longer maintained
+## Disclaimer: This project is no longer maintained.

 ## What is Kardinal?